Are you looking for the best things to do in Fukuoka in one day?

 A modern, quiet hotel, despite its central location, with stylish, well-designed rooms at a reasonable price for this standard of accommodation.

-Here are some other choices that I have found that are worth considering:
+Here are a few more hotels that I have found that are may suit other budgets & tastes:

-An alternative choice in Hakata, the Miyako Hotel Hakata is a mere 150 meters from the train station (the hotel lift takes you directly to the subway).
+An alternative choice in Hakata is the Miyako Hotel Hakata, a mere 150 meters from the train station (the hotel lift takes you directly to the subway).
 This hotel features a spa with swimming pool and indoor onsen and a rooftop hot tub.

 I have stayed in Richmond hotels elsewhere in Japan and found them to be a reliable choice.
 This new hotel in the heart of the Tenjin district has garnered excellent reviews.